What Coinbase Joining the S&P 500 Says About the Future of Wealth

 Coinbase was brought to life in 2012, in a world that still called Bitcoin a scam and thought Ethereum was a typo.

-Back then, crypto lived in basements and browser tabs, fueled by online forums and idealism.
-But while the world dismissed it, Coinbase built the bridge, helping people buy, sell, and understand digital currencies.
+Back then, crypto lived in basements and browser tabs, fueled by online forums and idealism, but while the world dismissed it, Coinbase built the bridge, helping people buy, sell, and understand digital currencies.

-Flash forward to 2025: Coinbase has not only gone public, it’s just been added to the S&P 500, the index that tracks America’s top 500 companies.
+Flash forward to 2025, Coinbase has not only gone public, it’s just been added to the S&P 500, the index that tracks America’s top 500 companies.

 That’s like punk rock getting inducted into the Rock & Roll Hall of Fame.

 Funds that track the S&P 500 will now be required to include Coinbase.
 This means billions of dollars in passive investment money will start flowing into crypto-adjacent territory…whether investors realize it or not.
+Pension funds, retirement accounts, and index ETFs are now indirectly betting on Bitcoin.
+That’s a monumental shift.

 Let’s not forget…crypto started as an escape from centralized systems.
 It was about freedom, decentralization, and avoiding the clutches of institutions.
+Coinbase’s S&P inclusion is a paradox.

 Because if blockchain is going to build the future, it needs more than philosophy.
 It needs infrastructure, funding, visibility, and trust.

-This isn’t just about a single company.
-This is about a tectonic shift in what we define as “legitimate wealth.”
+This isn’t just about a single company, this is about a tectonic shift in what we define as “legitimate wealth.”

 If Coinbase is in, what’s next?
 NFT platforms?
 Blockchain authentication systems?
 DeFi protocols?
 Once the door is open, the ecosystem expands.